-You’re on your way home from the departmental store, feeling smug about your new hair care and reveling in the revived hopes of finally doing that dramatic hair flip with your transformed voluminous hair.
-After all, it’s ‘Tea Tree’ season, all the great brands have a tea tree range, and you’ve now got yourself a gigantic tea tree shampoo to show for it, feeling like you’re a step closer to your hair goals, right?
+You’re on your way home from the departmental store, feeling smug about your new hair care and revelling in the revived hopes of finally doing that dramatic hair flip with your transformed voluminous hair.
+You feel quite close to good hair days right?

-In the midst of all the hype about tea trees and its listed benefits, you almost forgot to ask yourself, is this miraculous & exotic ingredient suitable for my hair type, scalp type, hair goals, & hair fall levels?
-And also, if you did asked yourself that (impressive), did you also ask the other important questions like what is the actual amount of tea tree in that bottle, and is it in a potent enough state for your hair to reap the benefits?
+In the midst of all the hype about exotic flavours that you see in hair care range and its listed benefits, you almost forgot to ask yourself, is this miraculous & exotic ingredient suitable for my hair type, scalp type, hair goals, & hair fall levels?
+And also, if you did ask yourself that (impressive), did you also ask the other important questions such as, is it in a potent enough state for your hair to reap the benefits?
 Or is it surrounded by amplified amounts of harmful chemicals that discredit all its worth?

 We know.
 It’s overwhelming, and unless you’re a chemistry major, it’s hard to decode what’s written in those tiny labels and come to a conclusive solution.

 Below is the list of ingredients found commonly in hair care, which you should strictly avoid.